HarisFarooq23/GIKI-transit-automation-system/README.md

 # GIKI-transit-automation-system

-This project simulates the entire shuttle request and routing system used inside GIKI, using only pure C++, NO STL, NO file handling, and classic data structures such as:
+This project simulates the entire shuttle request and routing system used inside GIKI, using only pure C++, NO STL and classic data structures such as:

 AVL Tree